 Blue Satellite is also a very expensive pair of headphones.
 And you can see why at first glance.
 They are highly functional, durable, and wireless.

-The headphones feature two drivers in each ear cup and ANC amplification.
+The electronic drums headphone feature two drivers in each ear cup and ANC amplification.

 ANC is a technology that cancels outside noise.